jw-codes/jw-codes/README.md

 - My name is Jesse Weinstock.
 I am currently an aspiring Data Analyst.
 - In this repospitory you can follow me on my journey to learn the skills in Python, SQL, Tablaeu, and other programing languages and data software.

-- My ideal long term goal is to use this skill set to identify the shortcomings and areas with highneed for recoursed in the mental healths system and find the optimum and most robusway to deliver on those needs

 - 👀 I’m interested in ...